helrond/clbsj.org/_posts/2022-05-03-resistance-readings-of-the-parable-of-the-manager-of-unjust-wealth.md

 title: Resistance Readings of the Parable of the Manager of Unjust Wealth
 series: scholar-activist-encounters
 ---
-CLBSJ is pleased to again join forces with the Alternative Seminary to host a teaching and discussion on Luke 16:1- 13, the Parable of the Manager of Unjust Wealth.
+CLBSJ is pleased to again join forces with the Alternative Seminary to host a teaching and discussion on [Luke 16:1-13](https://bible.oremus.org/?ql=522052784), the Parable of the Manager of Unjust Wealth.
 CLBSJ Board Member Rev. Dr. Dong Hyeon Jeong will summarize his resistance reading of this confounding parable, drawing from socio-economic analysis of the biblical context, his experience as a Korean missionary in the Phillippines, as well as Mel Chen’s Animacies Theory.

 This event is a part of the Alternative Seminary’s course, "Challenging Power and Privilege: A ten-week online study of the Gospel of Luke."
 Members of the class cohort will provide responses to Dr. Jeong's teaching.